 Harpa concert hall

-Situated at the edge of the Atlantic Ocean, this concert hall has won awards for the venue itself as well as for the architecture.
+Situated at the edge of the Atlantic Ocean, this concert hall has won awards for the unique architecture.
 Designed to represent the Northern Lights, the structure is beautiful when lit up at night.

 Northern Lights